-■ Depressurization of P.T.O. circuit
+■ Depressurizing P.T.O. circuit

-- 1. Turn the starter switch to the "ON" position (the engine cannot be started) after stopping the engine. - 2.
-Release (depress) the lock lever. - 3.
-Move the P.T.O. switch right and left alternately for a few times.
+- 1. Stop the engine and then turn the starter switch to the ON position.
+(Do not start the engine.) - 2.
+Release the lock lever. - 3.
+Move each of the P.T.O. switches on top of the right and left control levers alternately to the right and the left two or three times.